-- Undergraduate students are required to carry a minimum course load equivalent of 15 semester units per semester and a total of 30 semester units for the academic year abroad.
-This requirement applies to all undergraduate students regardless of the number of units they need to graduate or the enrollment requirement of the study center if this differs from the CSU IP requirement. - Post-baccalaureate students pursuing credentials or second undergraduate degrees are admitted as post-baccalaureates, but academically they are treated as undergraduate students and as such, are required to carry the same course load as undergraduates, as described above. - Graduate students must carry a minimum course load equivalent of 12 semester units per term on condition that at least six of those units are taken at the graduate level; otherwise, graduate students must carry a course load on the same basis as undergraduates as described above. - Any units earned during a pre-session, special session or preparatory language program conducted outside the study center academic year calendar, are not counted in meeting the semester course load requirement unless advised otherwise in the Academic Bulletin for that program.
+- 2. Post-baccalaureate students pursuing credentials or second undergraduate degrees are admitted as post-baccalaureates, but academically they are treated as undergraduate students and as such, are required to carry the same course load as undergraduates, as described above. - 3.
+Graduate students must carry a minimum course load equivalent of 12 semester units per term on condition that at least six of those units are taken at the graduate level; otherwise, graduate students must carry a course load on the same basis as under-graduates as described above. - 4.
+Any units earned during a pre-session, special session or preparatory language program conducted outside the study center academic year calendar, are not counted in meeting the semester course load requirement unless advised otherwise in the Academic Bulletin for that program.